Transformation of prominent heritage site with complex design requirements and archaeological significance

-The refurbishment of this prominent heritage structure encountered complex challenges demanding expert heritage engineering.
+This prominent heritage structure refurbishment encountered complex challenges demanding expert civil, flood, traffic, structural and heritage engineering.

-Our primary focus was the overriding concern for the conservation of an existing State Heritage Register listed building.
+One of our primary focuses was the overriding requirement for conservation of Campbell’s Stores, an existing State Heritage Register-listed building.
 This involved input and design considerations from many stakeholders, design and heritage professionals and builders.
-Collaboration and constant communication is key to the ongoing success of this project.

-TTW heritage specialists have overcome engineering challenges: heritage restoration works to sandstone and timber members, tidal water issues, and archaeological finds.
-Remains of an 1830s warehouse were discovered which altered the design to accommodate a new public viewing area.
+Our heritage specialists overcame engineering challenges in this context: heritage restoration works to sandstone and timber structures, tidal water issues, and archaeological finds.
+Remains of an 1830s warehouse were discovered, which altered the design to accommodate a new public viewing area.

 Though the façade facing the water was a durability design challenge, especially within the constraints of the architectural and heritage requirements for a high-quality final product.
 The Façade works included large size extra clear glass canopies with SGP interlayer and integrated glass pavers in precast panels, glass bridges and glass wind barriers.
 Textured glazed heritage timber skylight, custom made glazed aluminium windows and aluminium handrails and architraves to fit in the heritage sandstone and within ancient timber window openings.
 Glazed frameless doors at streel level in custom-designed aluminium frames.